 GEOG 121.
 Global Physical Environment.
 3 Credits.

 A study of the pattern of distribution of the physical elements of the global environment.
 The origin and characteristics of the terrestrial grid, earth-space relations, climate, landforms, vegetation, and soils.
+PrerequisIte: MATH 98 or higher.
 F,S,SS.

 GEOG 121L.
 Global Physical Environment Laboratory.
 1 Credit.